By: Naomi Zilkha, MD (Telemedicine, Allied Physicians Group)

 Telemedicine is perfect to help ease rash worries.
 In fact, Dr. Kerry Fierstein and I were in a meeting this week discussing how Telemedicine can help ease concerns over measles.

 This week, I’ve seen a bunch of hives (some related to the season, some from viruses, and some that were of mysterious origin).
-No matter what the cause, I recommend taking lots of photos—so that you can upload them to the Tyto platform before the visit, or so you can show your Allied pediatrician if you need an in-person exam.
+No matter what the cause, I recommend taking lots of photos to share with me or so you can show your Allied pediatrician if you need an in-person exam.

 Remember, for after-hours Urgent Care, #ThinkAlliedTelemedicine first!